davidawad/KinectSentryGun/README.md

 The next thing we did was build up a flask backend that's monitoring the twitter account and keeping a counter of how many tweets have been made by the gun, (the number of tweets!).

 Our web app uses the BlockChain API in order to set up a virtual bitcoin wallet to charge 'users' after they have been shot in order to blackmail them into paying our wallet.
+The site also has a QR code that's generated that you can use to send a bitcoin.

 Once a user pays money to the backend, the tweet will be deleted, and we'll make some money!